arg3t/Neocortex/Programming Notebook/Compilers.md

 ## Back-End analysis (Synthesis)

-1.  **Intermediate Code Optimisation:** This stage accepts the `intermediate representation`{.verbatim} generated in **Intermediate Code Generation** and applies several optimisation techniques to it including but not limited to:
+1.  **Intermediate Code Optimisation:** This stage accepts the `intermediate representation` generated in **Intermediate Code Generation** and applies several optimisation techniques to it including but not limited to:
     -   suppressing code generation of unreachable code segments,
     -   ridding of unused variables,
     -   eliminating multiplication by 1 and addition by 0,